thomaseleff/Bar-Assistant-Automation/community/high-west-saloon/README.md

 Garnish:

-- Kombucha and garnish with a rosemary sprig
+- Kombucha and garnish with rosemary sprig

 Glass: